cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 Select the "+" icon in the upper right corner in order to import a ROM or a session image.
 The file suffix should be either `.rom`, `.img` or `.bin`.

+You can also drag and drop the file that you want to import to the sessions tab.

 ### ROM files

 The emulated device is selected automatically based on the ROM.
 If the ROM supports